-Constructed on the foothills of Aravalli ranges and encircled by thirteen other elevated Aravalli peaks, the Kumbhalgarh Fort offers breathtaking panoramic views of the surroundings along with the sand dunes of Thar desert.
+Constructed on the foothills of Aravalli ranges and encircled by thirteen other elevated Aravalli peaks, the fort offers breathtaking panoramic views of the surroundings along with the sand dunes of Thar desert.

 Temples at Kumbhalgarh

-Kumbhalgarh Fort is designed with seven massive gates, seven ramparts one within the other.
-Ramparts are reinforced by curved bastions and gigantic watch towers.
+The fort is designed with seven massive gates, seven ramparts one within the other.
+Ramparts are reinforced by curved bastions and gigantic watchtowers.
 We entered the fort through the main entrance gate known as Ram Pol.